Introduction

 Develop personal work priorities |

-• To achieve this nationally accredited qualification, 12 units must be completed.
+• To achieve this nationally accredited qualification, 6 core units and 6 elective units must be completed.

 Entry Requirements